megaserg/megaserg.github.io/_posts/2018-06-03-what-is-compensation-made-of.md

 ---
 layout: post
 title: "What is compensation made of"
 tags: compensation, money, offers
+crosspost_to_medium: true
 ---

 **Disclaimer:** This post is about software engineer compensation in United States.
 I'm using **40%** total tax rate in calculations.
 I am also not a lawyer or tax advisor.